Questions and Answers About PIQRAY

 It is not known if PIQRAY is safe and effective in children.

 PIK3CA mutations can be detected with a blood test or with tumor tissue.
-If you had tumor tissue removed during biopsy or surgery, the tissue may be able to be used.
+If you had tumor tissue removed during biopsy or surgery, the tissue may still be viable for testing.
 Talk to your doctor about PIK3CA mutation testing.

 The most common side effects of PIQRAY when used with fulvestrant include hyperglycemia, diarrhea, rash, nausea, tiredness and weakness, decreased appetite, mouth sores, vomiting, weight loss, hair loss, and changes in certain blood tests.
 PIQRAY can also cause more serious side effects.
 Learn more about potential side effects here.